What laws apply to the collection and use of individuals’ personal information?

-Social Security Numbers (SSNs): Laws in certain states require companies to take extra care regarding the collection and use of SSNs (e.g., Cal.
+Social Security Numbers (SSNs): Laws in many states require companies to take extra care when collecting and using SSNs (e.g., Cal.
 Civ.
 Code § 1789.85; NY Gen. Bus.
 Law § 388-ddd; N.Y.S.
 Lab.
 Law § 203-d).
-Generally, without express consent of the individual, a company needs to:
+When companies collect SSNs, they are generally required to:

 - never publicly post SSNs;

-- avoid transmission of SSNs over the internet, unless through a secure connection or with encryption;
+- avoid transmission of SSNs over the internet, unless through an encrypted secure connection;

-- prohibit using SSNs as an account number or other regular identifier; and,
+- not use SSNs as an account number or other regular identifier; and,

 - limit printing SSNs on hard copy documents where possible and ensure that any hard copy documents with SSNs are properly disposed of through cross-shredding or similar methods.

 Biometric Information: Laws in certain states limit collection and use of biometric information.
-Examples include the Illinois Biometric Information Privacy Act and Tex.
-Bus. & Comm.
-Code Ann.
-These laws:
+The Illinois Biometric Information Privacy Act and Texas Biometric Information Privacy Act:

 - require a written policy which sets out the retention schedule for the information (no longer than three years after the individual's last interaction with the business) and guidelines for destruction;